shawntmeyer/AzureVirtualDesktop/docs/quickStart.md

   Machines on this network need to be able to connect to the following network destinations:
   <ul>
-  <li>Resource Manager Url TCP Port 443 (Commercial - management.azure.com, US Gov - management.usgovcloudapi.net, USSec - management.microsoft.scloud, USNat - management.eaglex.ic.gov).
+  <li>Resource Manager Url TCP Port 443 (Commercial - management.azure.com, US Gov - management.usgovcloudapi.net).
+See [Air-Gapped Cloud Information](imageAir-GappedCloud.md) for the Azure Secret and Azure Top Secret environment information.
 You can leverage the [AzureResourceManager service tag](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/service-tags) in NSGs and the Azure Firewall to configure this access.
   </li>
   </ul>
   </details>